lowrycito/handbook/pages/study-manual-general-handbook-24.md

 #### Service Missionaries

-Service missionaries should arrange through local leaders for interviews to renew temple recommends (see 26.3.1).
+Young and senior service missionaries arrange through local leaders for interviews to renew temple recommends (see 26.3.1).

 24.8.2

 ### Missionary Release Interview

-The stake president releases missionaries and conducts a release interview.
+The stake president releases teaching and service missionaries and conducts a release interview.
 One of his counselors may release senior service missionaries.
 In districts, generally the mission president or an assigned counselor releases missionaries.
 For exceptions, see 6.3.

 The following guidelines for this interview may be helpful.